blackberryfloat/western-blot-utility-docs/README.md

-# western-blot-utility-docs
+# Western Blot Utility (WBU) Docs

-This is the public interface for the western blot utility
+This is a centralized public platform for the Western Blot Utility community to provide feedback and get support.